purification

 ThesaurusAntonymsRelated WordsSynonymsLegend:

-Noun | 1. | purification - the act of cleaning by getting rid of impurities |
+Noun1.purification - the act of cleaning by getting rid of impuritiespurification - the act of cleaning by getting rid of impurities

-2. | purification - the process of removing impurities (as from oil or metals or sugar etc.) processing - preparing or putting through a prescribed procedure; "the processing of newly arrived immigrants"; "the processing of ore to obtain minerals" rectification - (chemistry) the process of refinement or purification of a substance by distillation | |
+processing - preparing or putting through a prescribed procedure; "the processing of newly arrived immigrants"; "the processing of ore to obtain minerals"

-3. | purification - a ceremonial cleansing from defilement or uncleanness by the performance of appropriate rites ceremony - the proper or conventional behavior on some solemn occasion; "an inaugural ceremony" | |
+ceremony - the proper or conventional behavior on some solemn occasion; "an inaugural ceremony"

-4. | purification - the act of purging of sin or guilt; moral or spiritual cleansing; "purification through repentance" |
+4.purification - the act of purging of sin or guilt; moral or spiritual cleansing; "purification through repentance"

 Based on WordNet 3.0, Farlex clipart collection. © 2003-2012 Princeton University, Farlex Inc.